bitcoinops/bitcoinops.github.io/_topics/en/utreexo.md

   full nodes to obtain and verify information about the UTXOs being spent in a transaction.

 ## Optional.
-Use Markdown formatting.
-Multiple paragraphs.
-Links allowed.
-extended_summary: |
-  A merkle tree updated after every block accumulates references to every unspent transaction output, allowing nodes to skip storing the outputs themselves.
-New transactions can be distributed with the UTXOs they spend and a merkle branch proving they're part of the utreexo merkle tree.
-Overall, this can decrease the amount of storage full nodes need to a minimal amount at the cost of modest increases in bandwidth.
-Utreexo would not change Bitcoin's security model.

-## Optional.
 Produces a Markdown link with either "[title][]" or
 ## "[title](link)"
 primary_sources: